Flights, trains to Brussels disrupted due to snow

 Flights were running normally at Belgium’s low-cost airport in Charleroi, in the south of the country, a spokesman said.

-The high-speed Thalys rail service between France, Belgium, Germany and the Netherlands said on its website that snow had delayed services and advised travellers to delay their trip.
+The high-speed Thalys rail service between France, Belgium, Germany and the Netherlands said on its website that snow had delayed services and advised travelers to delay their trip.

-Up to eight centimetres (three inches) of snow has fallen across Belgium since the early hours of Friday, according to the Belgian Royal Meteorological Institute.
-(Reporting By Ben Deighton; Editing by Jon Boyle)
+Up to eight centimeters (three inches) of snow has fallen across Belgium since the early hours of Friday, according to the Belgian Royal Meteorological Institute.